jbooth/flotilla/README.md

 }
 ```

+See api.go for more details on what you can do with a ReadTxn and a WriteTxn.  (basically, get, scan, put)

-See the DB constructors, tests and hopefully-written-soon examples for how to set up a cluster.
+See the DB constructors in server.go, tests and hopefully-written-soon examples for how to set up a cluster.